hakeemsalman/awesome-cheatsheet/SASS.md

 SASS is stand for **S**yntactically **A**wesome **S**tyle **S**heets, it is a pre-processor scripting language that is interpreted or compiled into Cascading Style Sheets (CSS).
 SassScript is the scripting language itself.
 [For more info](https://en.wikipedia.org/wiki/Sass_(style_sheet_language))

 Sass consists of two syntaxes.

 1. SASS (original syntax, `indented syntax` similar to Haml).
 2. SCSS (newer syntax, `Sassy CSS`, uses block formatting like that of CSS.)

-## Keypoints:
+## Keypoints

 1. It is a pre-processor, to compile the css from .scss or .sass extension.
 2. Need to install Sass compiler in computer where you are working [click here for installation guide](https://sass-lang.com/install/).
 3. Write a command to watch sass `sass --watch input.scss output.css`.

 #### Sass features

 1. [Variables](#1-variables)
 2. [Nesting](#2-nesting)
 3. [Modules & Partials](#3-partials)